egustafson/egustafson.github.io/content/HowTo/2015-02-25-ipv6-tunneling.rst

 .. _RFC-3068: https://www.ietf.org/rfc/rfc3068.txt

 The 2002::/16 IPv6 prefix is used to map public IPv4 addresses into an IPv6 network address.
-The mapping is acomplished by concatinating 2002: with the 32 bit IPv4 address to form a /48 prefix length network for each IPv4 address.
+The mapping is accomplished by concatenating 2002: with the 32 bit IPv4 address to form a /48 prefix length network for each IPv4 address.
 The result is depicted as such::